 Business Administration (MBA)

-Designed for RWU undergraduates or students with undergraduate business degrees from AACSB-accredited institutions, the accredited, one-year Master of Business Administration program offers a convenient and time-efficient way to earn the MBA degree.
+Designed for RWU undergraduates or students with undergraduate business degrees from AACSB-accredited institutions, the accredited Master of Business Administration 4+1 program offers a convenient and time-efficient way to earn the MBA degree.
 In just one year, you will gain the strategic thinking, problem solving, analytical and leadership skills to enable you to excel in our competitive business environment.
-The program combines small, highly interactive classes in key business disciplines at our state-of-the-art Metro Campus in Providence with a required internship and international study to ensure inclusion of practical real-world experience, both at home and on the global stage.
-A new and innovative joint-degree program allows you to earn a Juris Doctor (JD) and MBA together in four years or less.
-The Juris Doctor/MBA program combines two critical areas of study that equips graduates to pursue lucrative careers in business, law or, increasingly, a combination of both.
+The program combines small, highly interactive classes at our state-of-the-art Metro Campus in Providence with a required internship and international study to ensure inclusion of practical real-world experience, both at home and on the global stage.
+A joint J.D./M.B.A. program option is also available.

 Key Features of the Master of Business Administration Program